-1. Introduction 4

-What This Letter Is and What It Is Not 5

-Why This Letter Exists

-Truth Matters

-Fruit of Ministry MattersGod's People, His Sheep, Matter

-Works of Darkness by Shepherds Need to be Exposed

-2. Are the Local Churches a Cult?
-11

-My Position 12

-Local Church Group Traits 13

-Local Church Leadership Traits

-One Focus: Witness Lee's Ministry

-No Hearing

-Two Faces Double Speaking

-Consciences with Offense Toward God and Men

-No Accountability

-3. Everyman's Job 19

-4. Moreover, If Your Brother Sins 19

-Woe to Him 20

-Reprove Him 21

-One on One

-With Two or Three

-Without Showing Partiality

-5. Cases Showing Wrong Local Church Leadership Practices

-The Case Against Bill Buntain, Dan Sady, and Dan Towle

-Making Charges Without Evidence 24

-Devaluing Insider Knowledge

-Stifling Local Church Members

-Publishing an Unfaithful Word

-Two Cases Against Benson Phillips

-Covering Up Sin and Lying to the ChurchBearing False Witness Against Jane Anderson

-6. The Impact of Local Church Theology on the Conscience

-The Ham Syndrome (Local Church Beliefs about Authority)

-The Processed God Syndrome (Local Church Belief about the Trinity) CRI's Incomplete Evaluation

-The Life-giving Spirit-A New Thing in the Universe?
+1. Introduction 4 What This Letter Is and What It Is Not 5 Why This Letter Exists Truth Matters Fruit of Ministry Matters God's People, His Sheep, Matter Works of Darkness by Shepherds Need to be Exposed 6 7 8 2.
+Are the Local Churches a Cult?
+11 My Position .12 Local Church Group Traits .13 Local Church Leadership Traits One Focus: Witness Lee's Ministry No Hearing Two Faces Double Speaking Consciences with Offense Toward God and Men No Accountability .15 .16 .16 .17 .17 .17 3.
+Everyman's Job 19 4.
+Moreover, If Your Brother Sins 19 Woe to Him .20 Reprove Him One on One With Two or Three When There is No Hearing Without Showing Partiality .21 .21 .22 5.
+Cases Showing Wrong Local Church Leadership Practices 22 The Case Against Bill Buntain, Dan Sady, and Dan Towle Making Charges Without Evidence Devaluing Insider Knowledge Stifling Local Church Members Publishing an Unfaithful Word .24 .25 .25 Two Cases Against Benson Phillips Covering Up Sin and Lying to the Church Bearing False Witness Against Jane Anderson .27 6.
+The Impact of Local Church Theology on the Conscience 33 The Ham Syndrome (Local Church Beliefs about Authority) .33 The Processed God Syndrome (Local Church Belief about the Trinity) CRI's Incomplete Evaluation The Life-giving Spirit-A New Thing in the Universe?
+Living by Another Standard No More a Personal God .
+35 .
+37 .
 37

-Living by Another Standard 37

-No More a Personal God 38

-7. Appeals 38
+7. Appeals 39

-For Those Outside of the Local Church 39
+For Those Outside of the Local Church

 Former Members

-The Christian Community

-CRI 42
+CRI

-For Those Inside the Local Church 44
+For Those Inside the Local Church 14

 The Local Church Leadership

-AFW 45
+AFW 46

-Appendixes 48
+Appendixes

-Appendix A: Compiled List of Questions to AFW 48
+Appendix A: Compiled List of Questions to AFW 19

-Appendix B: Post #322 About Benson Phillips' False Witness 1977-1992 (M. Anderso on)49
+Appendix B: Post #322 About Benson Phillips' False Witness 1977-1992 (M. Anderson)5 50

-Appendix C: Post #1 About Benson Phillips' False Witness in 2005 (M. Anderson) 51
+Appendix C: Post #1 About Benson Phillips' False Witness in 2005 (M. Anderson) 52

-Appendix D: Post #49 About Benson Phillips and Titus Chu (J. Anderson) 53
+Appendix D: Post #49 About Benson Phillips and Titus Chu (J. Anderson) 54

-Appendix E: AFW Judgment (Buntain, "Statement") 54
+Appendix E: AFW Judgment (Buntain, "Statement") 55

-Appendix F: An Open Letter from the Church in Los Angeles to the Brothers and Siste the Church in Hong Kong (Chang)
+Appendix F: An Open Letter from the Church in Los Angeles to the Brothers and Sisters of the Church in Hong Kong (Chang)5 57

-Appendix G: Quotes from Morris Fred's Research on the LC in the Far East 57
+Appendix G: Quotes from Morris Fred's Research on the LC in the Far East 58

-Appendix H: What You Can Do 60
+Appendix H: What You Can Do6 51

-Works Cited 61
+Works Cited 6 52